ikemen-engine/modules/external/mods/trials/README.md

 ; trial.guardmode - optional - valid options are none, auto.
 Defaults to none if unspecified.
 ; trial.dummybuttonjam - optional - valid options are none, a, b, c, x, y, z, start, d, w.
 Defaults to none if unspecified.
 ; dummymode, guardmode, and dummybuttonjam are defined once per trial.
 The other parameters can be defined for each trial step - notice the syntax, where X is the trial number.
-; trial.varvalpairs - optional - (comma-separated integers, specified in pairs, can specify 0..n pairs).
+; trial.showvarvalpairs - optional - (comma-separated integers, specified in pairs, can specify 0..n pairs).
 Used to determine whether a trial should be displayed based on the specified variable and value pair(s) in this field.
 Useful if a trial should only be displayed when character has a specific variable/value pair set, such as being in a specific groove or mode.
 If specified, the trial will only be displayed if all variable-value pairs return true.
 These variable-value pairs should only be for the character (not for helpers).

 ; trialstep.X.text - optional - (string).
 Text for trial step (only displayed in vertical trials layout).
 ; trialstep.X.glyphs - optional - (string, see Glyph documentation [https://github.com/ikemen-engine/Ikemen-GO/wiki/Miscellaneous-info#movelists] for syntax).
 Same syntax as movelist glyphs.
 Glyphs are displayed in vertical and horizontal trials layouts.
+; trialstep.X.validforvarvalpairs - optional - (comma-separated integers, specified in pairs, can specify 0..n pairs).
+Sister functionality to "showforvarvalpairs".
+These variable-value pairs are used to optionally check a trial step.
+Useful if you are forcing the trial step to be completed when certain var-val pairs are met (for instance, while in a custom combo state).
 ; trialstep.X.stateno - mandatory - (integer or comma-separated integers).
 State to be checked to pass trial.
 This is the state whether it's the main character, a helper, or even a projectile.
 ; trialstep.X.anim - optional - (integer or comma-separated integers).
 Identifies animno to be checked to pass trial.
 Useful in certain cases.
 ; trialstep.X.numofhits - optional - (integer or comma-separated integers), will default to 1 if not defined.
 In some instances, you might want to specify a trial step to meet a multi-hit criteria before proceeding to the next trial step.